jeeten/guestbook/README.md

 	N/A	 N/A	  Anonymous	 GET|POST  /register	    200 Ok
 	N/A	 N/A	  Anonymous	 GET|POST  /login	    200 Ok
 	N/A	 N/A	  Anonymous	 GET	   /logout	    302 Redirect
-	N/A	 N/A	  Anonymous	 ANY	   /	            200 Ok
+	N/A	 N/A	  Anonymous	 GET	   /	            200 Ok
-	N/A	 N/A	  Anonymous	 ANY	   /login	    200 Ok
+	N/A	 N/A	  Anonymous	 GET|POST  /login	    200 Ok

  	Command :
 		php bin/phpunit # To run all the test cases